 Is Spontaneous Escapes a good deal?

-This deal makes sense for those with the flexibility to travel at short notice and who want to get great value from their KrisFlyer miles balance.
-A sweetener is that KrisFlyer does not add fuel surcharges to award tickets for travel on Singapore Airlines or SilkAir.
+This deal makes sense for those with the flexibility to travel at short notice and who want to maximise the value of their KrisFlyer miles balance.
+A sweetener is that KrisFlyer does not add fuel surcharges to award tickets for travel on Singapore Airlines.

-Taxes are less than AU$100 departing Australia – they are even less flying home.
-Contrast that to Emirates which recently increased its carrier charges by more than double (from $452 to $1,339 in one example!)
+Taxes are around AU$100 departing Australia – it’s even less flying home.
+In contrast, Emirates increased its carrier charges by more than three times (from $452 to $1,700+ in one example).
+So your savings will certainly be better off with a KrisFlyer reward.

 This promotion runs monthly, with the list of destinations for the following month released around the 16-19th of the month before, e.g. 16-19 August for travel in September.